uperl/Archive-Libarchive-FFI/README.md

 and a block size.
 This function is safe for use with tape drives or other blocked devices.

+If you pass in `undef` as the `$filename`, libarchive will use standard in as the input archive.

 ## archive\_read\_open\_memory($archive, $buffer)

 Like `archive_read_open`, except that it uses a Perl scalar that holds the